Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 F250 Towing Capacity & License Restrictions in Australia:

-The Ford F 250 Super Duty XLT can tow up to 6,667 kg in the US (more depending on the model & configuration) and has a Gross Vehicle Mass (GVM) rating between 5 – 7 tonnes.
+The Ford F-250 Super Duty can tow up to 6,667 kg in the US (more depending on model & configuration) and has a Gross Vehicle Mass (GVM) rating between 5-7 tonnes.
 They are built for heavy towing and off-road use.

-However, in Queensland, a car driving license is limited to vehicles with a maximum GVM of 4,490 kg and a Gross Combined Mass (GCM) of 9,000 kg.
-So to drive an F250 on a Car license, the RHD conversion engineers will do what’s called a GVM downgrade to just under 4,490 kg to make it legal.
+However, in Queensland and most Australian states, a car driving license is limited to vehicles with a maximum GVM of 4,490 kg and a Gross Combined Mass (GCM) of 9,000 kg.
+To drive an F250 on a car license, the RHD conversion engineers perform a GVM downgrade to just under 4,490 kg to make it legal.
 Note: Other states may have other requirements.

-This means the Towing Capacity for an F250 Super Duty would be:
+This means the Towing Capacity for an F250 Super Duty in Australia is:

-So you are looking at a towing capacity of 4.5 tonnes, which is still 1 tonne more than most other utes on Aussie roads!
+So you’re looking at a towing capacity of 4.5 tonnes, which is still 1 tonne more than most other utes on Aussie roads!

-Recently we had to tow a Dual Cab Toyota Landcruiser 79 Series with our F250 back from Toowoomba.
+We towed a Dual Cab Toyota Landcruiser 79 Series with our F250 back from Toowoomba – approximately 3.6 tonnes.

 f250 towing dual cab toyota land cruiser

-This load was approximately 3.6 tonnes.
-The thing is, the standard fuel economy around town is about 13L/100km, while towing this at 100km/h, it was 15.2L/100km, so not a big difference!
-And the best part is, in 10th gear, the engine was just above idle at about 1300 RPM.
-You’d never see those numbers from a Land Cruiser.
+The standard fuel economy around town is about 13L/100km, while towing this at 100km/h was 15.2L/100km – not a big difference!
+In 10th gear, the engine was just above idle at about 1,300 RPM.
 This thing is built to tow effortlessly.

 f20 gauge meter